excelsior-oss/excelsior-jet-maven-plugin/README.md

 Even though we are going to base the plugin development on your feedback in the future, we have our own short-term plan as well.
 So the next few releases will add the following features:

-* Startup time optimizations.
-These optimizations are only possible in the presence of a startup execution profile, so the plugin will have the ability to gather that profile.
 * [Java Runtime Slim-Down](http://www.excelsiorjet.com/solutions/java-download-size).
 * Mapping of compiler and packager options to plugin configuration parameters.
 * Creation of Mac OS X application bundles.